 According to the news provider, the higher cost of factory-made cigarettes makes it more attractive for people to give up.

 Whatever kind of cigarettes you smoke, your lungs will thank you if you stop.
-Using vapes is considered to be a good way to wean yourself off cigarettes and because you can control the concentration of nicotine in your vape juice, you can gradually wean yourself off that too.
+Using vapes is considered to be a good way to wean yourself off cigarettes and because you can control the concentration of nicotine in your vape juice and e-liquid, you can gradually wean yourself off that too.

 Get some help from the NHS if you’re serious about giving up, as the health service can give you advice on how best to approach quitting, as well as put you in touch with support groups if you think this will help.